docsom/web-app-project/README.md

 **6461b4e01b7d2d614f9ccccb**

 ### Device Rental Status Board
 Before renting the device, user should know which device is available.
-Our app provides two ways to get status of devices.
+Our app provides two ways to get status of the devices.
 1. getAllDevices
 This method returns the status of all devices.
 - curl -X GET http://localhost:8080/devices